Egypt court rejects election law, may delay poll

 Its composition was changed by the new constitution passed by a referendum in December.

-The Freedom and Justice Party said it respected the court's decision, saying in a statement that prior scrutiny of the law was a guarantee of "the stability of the legislative institutions, and spared the country the negative effects of the dissolution of representative councils".

-Mursi was criticized in October for issuing a decree giving himself powers to override the judiciary.
-He backed down and dropped the decree weeks later following widespread protests.

-(Reporting by Marwa Awad; Writing by Paul Taylor; Editing by Michael Roddy)
+(Reporting by Marwa Awad; Writing by Paul Taylor; Editing by Alistair Lyon)